vitali-fedulov/hyper/README.md

 # Hashing float vectors in N-dimensions

 This is a working beta version.
+Please fork if you want use it long term, as the API is not finalized yet.

 ### Algorithm